impredicative/irc-rss-feed-bot/README.md

 It is however possible that unrelated feeds of any channel gets posted between ones having the same group.
 To explicitly specify the absence of a group when using a YAML reference, the value can be specified as `null`.
 It is recommended that feeds in the same group have the same `period`.
+* **`hext`**: This is a string representing the [hext](https://hext.thomastrapp.com/documentation) DSL for extracting a list of entries from a web page that is not a feed.
+Before using, it can be tested in the form [here](https://hext.thomastrapp.com/).
+Each extracted entry must at minimum include a `title`, a valid `link`, and zero or more values for `category`.
 * **`https`**: If `true`, links that start with `http://` are changed to start with `https://` instead.
 Its default value is `false`.
 * **`new`**: This indicates up to how many entries of a new feed to post.